European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 </div>
 <br>

-## Ratio of cycle infrastructure to all public roads
+## Ratio of extended cycling infrastructure to public roads

 > **Definition**
 > <div style="text-align: justify"> The ratio of cycle infrastructure to public roads, is an indicator of road coverage by cycle infrastructure.
 The extended cycle infrastructure used in the numerator were: cycle tracks, shared tracks (cycle and pedestrian tracks), cycle lanes, limited access roads, bus lanes and cycle streets.
 The length of the road network used in the denominator was calculated by adding main roads plus local roads .
 The local roads were selected from roads tagged as: residential, living street, unclassified.
 Please visit our methodology section to obtain more insights on the data processing. </div>